Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Towards A Large Sample of Ionized Bubbles at z=9

 Quantifying the sizes of ionized bubbles that may exist in any of these fields will require deep spectroscopy in the rest-frame UV of a large number of objects.
 In this work, we have taken the first steps to compare our observed \Lya{} transmission to that expected from an ionized bubble with a given radius to provide insights into the bubble size.
 However, such measurements still suffer from small sample sizes that lead to large uncertainties, making it challenging to distinguish between ionized bubble radii.
 For a galaxy at $z = 8.7$ with an absolute UV magnitude of $\Muv = -20.7$ (i.e. similar properties as the sample we have presented in this work), a bubble with radius $R_b = 0.5$\,pMpc implies a \Lya{} transmission of $\TIGM = 0.21$, while a galaxy inside a bubble with radius $R_b = 1$\,pMpc is expected to have a \Lya{} transmission of $\TIGM = 0.36$.
 Thus, distinguishing between bubble radii of $R_b = 0.5$\,pMpc and $R_b = 1$\,pMpc -- either or both of which may be present at $z \sim 9$ \citep{Lu2024_bubble_sizes} -- would require measurements of the \Lya{} transmission to a precision of approximately $\pm 0.15$.
 For comparison, in this work, we have measured the transmission of \Lya{} with a precision of $-0.14/ +0.25$, suggesting that constraining ionized bubble sizes using IGM transmission will soon be possible with deep \textit{JWST} \Lya{} observations.

 To quantitatively examine the prospects for \textit{JWST} spectroscopy to constrain the transmission of \Lya{} through the IGM at the precision necessary to distinguish between ionized bubble sizes, we forecast the \TIGM{} constraints that we may expect from observations at a depth known to be attainable with \textit{JWST} (e.g. 30 hours in G140M, comparable to GO program 9214, PIs C. Mason and D. Stark).
 We draw \Lya{} EWs from the intrinsic \Lya{} EW distribution at $z \sim 5 - 6$ found by \citet{Tang2024_z5_lya} and draw UV continuum luminosities from the $z \sim 9$ UV luminosity function found by \citet{Donnan2024}, then calculate the intrinsic line fluxes that would be emitted.
-Next, we attenuate the intrinsic fluxes using the IGM transmissions that correspond to bubbles with radii of $R_b = 0.5, 1, \text{ and } 2$\,pMpc ($\TIGM = 0.21, 0.36, \text{ and } 0.53$, respectively, when including contributions to the optical depth from both infalling gas and damping wing attenuation in the IGM) and calculate the observed EWs and uncertainties assuming the $5\sigma$ line depth estimated for GO 9214 ($\sim 5.3 \times 10^{-19}$\,erg\,s$^{-1}$\,cm$^{-2}$).
+Next, we attenuate the intrinsic fluxes using the IGM transmissions that correspond to bubbles with radii of $R_b = 0.5, 1, \text{ and } 2$\,pMpc ($\TIGM = 0.21, 0.36, \text{ and } 0.53$, respectively, when including contributions to the optical depth from both infalling gas and damping wing attenuation in the IGM) and calculate the observed EWs and uncertainties assuming the $5\sigma$ line depth estimated for the G140M observations of GO 9214 ($\sim 5.3 \times 10^{-19}$\,erg\,s$^{-1}$\,cm$^{-2}$).
 From these mock data, we infer \TIGM{} using the same MCMC as we used for the real data in EGS (Section\ \ref{sec:lya_transmission}).
 We run 1000 realizations of this \TIGM{} recovery test, randomly sampling new values of intrinsic \Lya{} EW and \Muv{} for each realization.
 In Figure\ \ref{fig:T_IGM_forecast}, we show examples of the IGM transmission constraint forecasts if 25 objects have \Lya{} observations, but we test multiple sample sizes ranging between $N = 5$ and $N = 50$ in steps of five and discuss the constraints on \TIGM{} as a function of the number of objects observed.
+We emphasize that these constraints are not designed to specifically predict the outcomes of GO 9214, but we have adopted the observational parameters of a real \textit{JWST} spectroscopic survey to ensure that our forecast accurately represents the observational capabilities of \textit{JWST}.